 Will the pictures be sufficient or how will the data be interpreted to determine the condition of the building element or a surveyed quantity of deterioration?

 Potential Savings to Time an Money

-As discussed, on smaller element inspections, the drone essentially serves as a set of eyes on the building, before you put a swing stage and preform an inspection.
+As discussed, on smaller element inspections, the drone essentially serves as a set of eyes on the building, before you put a swing stage and perform an inspection.
 The biggest value in the technology comes when substituting comprehensive visual surveys of entire building facades, typically done over weeks by a team of inspectors, can now be done over 2 days with 3 operators.
-The need for costly swing stage set up and relocation is removed entirely.
+The need for costly swing stage setup and relocation is removed entirely.

 Using specially designed software, quantities and condition are assessed in the office after the inspection.

 It’s not.
 As with all technologies, it has its limitations.

 - Owners and neighbors have to be appropriately notified and provide permission where applicable.